FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 - **Unit test:** You don't upload the lambda, but instead create a mock FusionAuth event that calls the lambda in your code and check that the lambda does what it is supposed to.

 Each of these types of lambda tests are outlined below.

-### Lambda Limitations

-Remember the following limitations of lambdas when planning what they'll do:

-- Lambdas do not have full access to JavaScript libraries, nor can they load them currently.
-- The `console` methods take only one argument.
-- HTTP requests are not available in the Community or Starter FusionAuth plans.
-- If you set the Identity Provider [linking strategy](/docs/v1/tech/identity-providers/#linking-strategies) to "Link Anonymously", no lambdas will be used for external authentication.

 ### Test Library